- Headline News

 Barker is also survived by two other children, Lloyd Orin Barker, a quality engineer based in Arizona, USA and Lex Nigel, a pilot based in Atlanta, USA.

-Stabroek News understands that the police are making arrangements for a wake on Monday night at the Barker residence on Mandela Avenue where the police choir will perform.
+Arrangements for a wake are being made by the Guyana Police Force scheduled for Monday night at the Barker residence on Mandela Avenue where the police choir will perform.
 Barker is expected to be buried on Tuesday.